Doryteuthis opalescens: Life history

 By the time D. opalescens reaches 15 mm mantle length (about 2 months old) they are strong enough to swim in shoals.
 These juveniles form groups of tens of individuals and swim over the shelf in search of food.
 Those that have survived to this point can hunt with the tentacular strike as seen in the adults.
 At some point between 4–8 months their sexual organs mature and they are now considered adults.
 Sexually mature animals can be 70–160 mm ML and weigh about 40 grams.

 Adult D. opalescens move off the continental shelf by day and can be found to depths of 500 m.
 Adult shoals return to the surface at night to hunt.
 At some point these shoals move on shore to spawn where aggregations can reach million of individuals.
 Originally it was thought that the adults died after spawning, as the egg beds were often littered with dead squid.
 Now there is debate as to how long adults live after their first egg deposition and whether they can spawn repeatedly over the last weeks or months of their lives.
+Studies of related loliginid squid (Doryteuthis pealeii) have shown that males employ multiple reproductive tactics—including mate guarding and sneaker strategies—at communal egg beds, suggesting that similar behavioral dynamics may occur in D. opalescens populations.

 Predator and prey relationships

 Doryteuthis opalescens is a cannibalistic predator that feeds on smaller prey species such as fish, crabs, shrimp, mollusks, and other juvenile squids.
 It uses its two longer tentacles with tentacular clubs on the end to snare and catch its prey.
 Doryteuthis opalescens itself is an important food source for many predators like larger fish, sharks, marine mammals, seabirds, and also humans.
-Its predators include the California sea lion, blue shark,sail fish,striped tuna, Chinook salmon, black-throated diver, and Brandt's cormorant.
+Its predators include the California sea lion, blue shark, sail fish, striped tuna, Chinook salmon, black-throated diver, and Brandt's cormorant.

 The fishery for D. opalescens began with the Chinese in Monterey Bay, California in 1860.
 By the turn of the century Italian fishermen had assumed the leading role.
 After World War II there was a resurgence in squid fishing.
-Since 1981 the fishery, has grown significantly, as effort in Southern California has increased.
+Since 1981 the fishery has grown significantly, as efforts in Southern California have increased.
 Now Southern California, mostly areas around the Channel Islands, comprises 90% of the squid landings.
 The fishery in Monterey Bay occurs from April to November coinciding with the upwelling season.
 In Southern California landings begin in November and continue through April correlated with the greater mixing of winter storms.
-Since 1993 squid has been the #1 fishery in California with landings of 118,000 tons and $41 million in 2000.
+Since 1993 squid has been the #1 fishery in California with landings of 118,000 metric tons and $41 million in 2000.
 The population fluctuates greatly with the El Niño.
 During these warm water and nutrient poor years landings can disappear entirely in certain areas.

 Between 1998 and 2019, studies found that D. opalescens populations in more northerly U.S. Pacific Coast waters have increased significantly.
 This was linked to ocean temperature increases due to climate change.